History of Palestine: Gaza-West Bank split

-On 25 January 2006 Palestinian legislative elections were held in order to elect the second Palestinian Legislative Council, the legislature of the Palestinian Authority (PA).
+On 25 January 2006, Palestinian legislative elections were held in order to elect the second Palestinian Legislative Council, the legislature of the Palestinian Authority (PA).
 Hamas won the election, securing 74 of the 132 seats while its rival Fatah only won 45 seats.
 The outcome of the election shocked the world and meant that Hamas would take over most of PA's institutions.
 Hamas tried to form a unity government with Fatah, but the offer was rebuffed.
 Meanwhile, Israel and the US imposed sanctions on the PA in order to destabilize the Palestinian government so that it would fail and new elections would be called.
 Those efforts were ultimately unsuccessful but lead to a rift between Hamas and Fatah.

 In June 2006, Palestinian militants affiliated with Hamas carried out a cross-border raid from Gaza into Israel through a tunnel dug for the purpose of attacking Israel.
 An Israeli soldier, Gilad Shalit, was captured and taken to Gaza by the militants.
 He would be held for five years until he was released in 2011 in exchange for over 1,000 Palestinian prisoners imprisoned by Israel.
-The raid caused Israel to large several large-scale invasions of Gaza in the summer and autumn of 2006 attempting to rescue their captured soldier.
+The raid caused Israel to make several large-scale invasions of Gaza in the summer and autumn of 2006 attempting to rescue their captured soldier.
 Over 500 Palestinians and 11 Israelis were killed during the hostilities but ultimately they were unsuccessful in retrieving Shalit.

 Relations between Hamas and Fatah deteriorated further as Palestinian President Mahmoud Abbas attempted to dismiss the Hamas-led coalition government in June 2007.
 Hamas objected to this move being illegal and street battles between Hamas and Fatah members broke out in what came to be known as the 2007 Battle of Gaza.
 Hamas emerged victorious and took control of the Gaza Strip.

 From that point on, governance of the Palestinian territories were split between Hamas and Fatah.
 Hamas, branded an Islamist terror organization by the EU and several Western countries, in control of Gaza and Fatah in control of the West Bank.

-As of July 2009, approximately 305,000 Israelis lived in 121 settlements in the West Bank.
+In July 2009, approximately 305,000 Israelis lived in 121 settlements in the West Bank.
 The 2.4 million West Bank Palestinians (according to Palestinian evaluations) live primarily in four blocs centered in Hebron, Ramallah, Nablus, and Jericho.